-Chimpanzee Trekking in the Kyambura Gorge- also called “the Valley of the Apes”
+Chimpanzee Trekking in the Kyambura Gorge- a vast Underground Forest

 Chimpanzee Trekking in the Kyambura Gorge – The vast Kyambura Gorge (Chambura Gorge) is part of the Western Rift Valley.
 Most come here for Chimpanzee Trekking, however’ its beauty, its depth, where you feel that you are exploring another world, a place of mystery and intrigue, of scenic wonders and rugged beauty.

 Hiking along its trails, cross its creeks and rivers, look up and all you see the sky, the Kyambura Gorge is one one of the scenic wonders found in the Pearl of Africa.